Freemasonry in Riverside, Rhode Island

 Jenks News

-March 2026 Master’s Message
+April 2026 Master’s Message

 Wardens and Brethren,

-Jenks smoker on March 14th ( ad below).
-And push off to the not too distant future Jenks will be hosting JENKS TAVERN.
+Finally, don’t forget Jenks will be hosting JENKS TAVERN.
 Get your Tokens now for access and a Glass mug.
 This year’s theme is The Revolution celebrating 250 years of American independence.
 I hope to see or at least speak with most of you soon.

 Fraternally,